folio-org/perf-testing/workflows-scripts/marc-migration/readme.md

   The time taken to complete data mapping can be calculated by subtracting `startTimeMapping` from `endTimeMapping`.

+While the data mapping is running, files with data will be stored directly in the working mod-marc-migrations container.
+Further, all files will be deleted from the container and relocated to the S3 bucket (if the S3 bucket is not provided - data mapping fails).
+If the container falls during the data mapping process - all files will be lost and data mapping will hang forever.

 ### 3. Initiate Data Saving Step

 Once the data mapping has completed successfully, you can proceed to the data saving step.